 Full disclosure for potential buyers:

-We are very flexible on price if the buyer can provide good comparables as justification of offer price.
+We are flexible on price if the buyer can provide good comparables as justification of offer price.

 We have all the permits finished, so the property is turnkey!